Last updated 5th May 2020

 In the mean time, you can check the official guidance here.

 Many of you may be running small Ltd Companies and it may just be you on the payroll.
 Understandably you'll be wanting to know if you count as an employee for the purposes of the 80% relief.
-Currently there is no reliable guidance from the Government on whether the sole director of a Ltd company can be a furloughed employee.
 As of 6th April we understand that a sole director of a Ltd Company can claim the grant if their work dries up due to the effects of Covid-19.
-We are keeping a close eye on the situation.

 On 26th March Rishi Sunak announced that self employed people will be eligible for support of up to 80% of their average monthly net profit based on the information submitted in their prior 3 years tax returns, up to a maximum £2500 per month.
 The grant will be available from the beginning of June and will be paid in one lump sum to eligible tax payers.